The matrix taxonomy of finitely complete categories: The algorithm

-From the proof of Theorem~\ref{ThmD} we can extract the following theorem, which says that in order to prove an implication between (non-empty) matrix properties (in the left exact context), one only needs to produce a proof for a single particular category.
+From the proof of Theorem~\ref{ThmD} we can extract the following theorem, which says that in order to prove an implication between (non-empty) matrix properties (in the finitely complete context), one only needs to produce a proof for a single particular category.

 \begin{theorem} Let $S$ be a matrix set which contains no empty matrix and let $N\in\M(n,m,k)$, where $n,k>0$ and $m \geqslant 0$.
 The following statements are equivalent: \begin{enumerate}[label=(\arabic*)] \item $\mathsf{mclex}S\subseteq\mathsf{mclex}\{N\}$. \item The category $(\mathsf{Inj}_S\mathbf{Rel}_n)^\mathsf{op}$, which belongs to $\mathsf{mclex}S$, also belongs to $\mathsf{mclex}\{N\}$. \end{enumerate} \end{theorem}